 How do you store bath salts?

-You can store the bath salts individually to use as gifts.
+You can store the bath salts individually to use as homemade gifts.
 Small mason jars work well for this purpose as do cellophane gift bags.
 Even test tubes make for fun presentation.
+Glass jars are my preferred method of storing my own salts because they are an airtight container.
+This keeps the essential oils fresh and protects the aromatherapy benefits.

-Here is a printable label for bath salts that you will be giving as gifts, or make you own!
+Here is a printable label for bath salts that you will be giving as gifts, or make you own gift tag if you prefer!

-Finally, you can also store them in a large glass bottle or canister.
-This is a great way to help keep moisture out and have them ready to use anytime.
+This homemade bath salts recipe is a popular choice for home use or fun gift ideas.
+You can also store them in a large glass bottle or canister.
+This is a great way to help keep moisture out and have them ready to use for your next bath at anytime.

-This essential oil bath salt is so easy to make and you will really enjoy soaking in it!
+This essential oil bath salt is so easy to make and you will really enjoy a relaxing bath soak in it!
 Have you ever made bath salts before?
 Give this DIY bath salts recipe a try the next time you are needing an immune system boost!